pmem/vmemcache/doc/vmemcache.md

 ##### Creation #####

+`void vmemcache_config_init(VMEMconfig *cfg);`

+:   Initializes a config struct that can then be used to specify parameters
+    for a vmemcache instance, setting fields to the defaults.

+    Or, alternatively, you can zero out all fields, which has the same effect.
+Assign `VMEMCACHE_CONFIG_EMPTY` to do so statically.

+Parameters:

++ **size**: initial size of the cache; if non-zero yet **max_size** is not set, the cache won't be growable.
+Rounded up towards page size (4KB on x86).

++ **max_size**: max size the cache is allowed to grow; defaults to infinity (ie, whatever the backing device can handle) unless **size** is set.

++ **extent_size** controls fragmentation of the cache.
+Increasing it improves performance at the cost of space utilization for small values.
+  If the backing device is not byte-addressable (such as all legacy disks), extent_size should be 4KB or multiple, or performance will greatly suffer.

++ **replacement_policy** may be:

+    + **VMEMCACHE_REPLACEMENT_NONE**: manual eviction only - puts into a full cache will fail
+    + **VMEMCACHE_REPLACEMENT_LRU**: least recently accessed entry will be evicted to make space when needed

 `VMEMcache *vmemcache_new(const char *path, size_t max_size, size_t extent_size, enum vmemcache_replacement_policy replacement_policy);`

 :   The cache will be created in the given *path*, which may be: